 Any of these details will keep you well within the confines of classic suiting.
 The beauty is that they’re underutilized in our everyday lives, so taking advantage of their mere existence makes for an extremely stylish presentation.

-As it happens, it can sometimes be difficult to acquire suits with such unique details off the rack.
-If your budget permits, you may want to consider buying made-to-measure or bespoke.
 Nowadays you can even buy a made-to-measure suit online, so you don’t necessarily even have to leave the house.

 Daytime Shoes For Spring Weddings

-With regard to shoe style, you want to wear what’s commonly referred to as a “dress shoe.”
+With regard to shoe style, you want to wear what’s commonly referred to as a dress shoe.
 What we mean by this is that the shoe you’re wearing has a dress sole and heel, preferably made from leather.
 The Beckett Simonon shoes below are a perfect example of a spring dress shoe.

 Given the relatively informal nature of wearing a light-colored suit in the daytime in a non-business setting, your options for shoes open up immensely.
 You don’t have to stick to traditional oxfords just because you’re wearing a suit.
 Brogues would be lovely in any style from longwings to semi-brogues, and even an Italian-inspired tassel loafer can work if you style everything else just right.